ringwormGO-organization/Termi/CONTRIBUTING.md

 2. There is code to compile binaries.
 3. To compile Windows installer, change path to your own and installer version update may late.
 4. Package Manager has own folder.
+5. GNU/Linux version have `Commands` and `bin` directory.
+It is same as in Windows version, just it is not in `Programs` directory.
+6. If you want add new command, create new `.cpp` file in `Commands` directory, add it to shell script or batch file and add it to `std::map` "database".

 # Coding sytle for Pull Requests
 ### Indentation and line width